 Lonely Childhood, Lively Career His parents were actors who took him onstage when he was two weeks old.
 They traveled extensively, leaving him as an only child who spent most of his early years alone.
+He never knew who he really was.
 His father was Protestant and his mother was Jewish, and he attended Roman Catholic schools.
 He left school at age 14, never to return, because of the harsh conditions in England during World War II.
 He went to work in a theater and was steadily promoted from janitor to ticket seller to usher and assistant stage manager.
 He learned how to play the drums and played with a series of touring bands.
-In 1943, he joined the Royal Air Force and toured as a drummer and comedian.
+In 1943, at age 18, he joined the Royal Air Force and toured as a drummer and comedian.
 He was outstanding in both roles.

 Third Marriage: (1970 - 1974) In 1970, he married Miranda Quarry, an Australian fashion model who was 23 years younger than him.
 In 1973, while still married to Miranda, he went to see a performance by Liza Minnelli who, at that time, was engaged to Desi Arnaz, Jr. Three days later they announced that they were getting married.
 One month later, they broke up.
 At that time, Sellers's friends were concerned that he was having a nervous breakdown.
 Sellers and Quarry divorced in 1974.